7543 - Varicocele/Hydrocele

 Treatment

-A varicocele often doesn't need to be treated.
-For a man experiencing infertility, surgery to correct the varicocele may be a part of the fertility treatment plan.
+A varicocele or hydrocele often doesn't need to be treated.
+For a man experiencing infertility, surgery to correct the varicocele or hydrocele may be a part of the fertility treatment plan.

 For teenagers or young adults — generally those not seeking fertility treatment — a health care provider may suggest annual checkups to monitor any changes.
 Surgery might be recommended in the following situations: